-Item No Recommendation Title and abstract 1 (a) Indicate the study's design with a commonly used term in the title or the abstract (b) Provide in the abstract an informative and balanced summary of what was done and what was found Introduction Background/rationale 2 Explain the scientific background and rationale for the investigation being reported Objectives 3 State specific objectives, including any prespecified hypotheses Methods 1 Study design 4 Present key elements of study design early in the paper Setting 5 Describe the setting, locations, and relevant dates, including periods of recruitment.
-J exposure, follow-up, and data collection Participants 6 (a) Cohort study-Give the eligibility criteria, and the sources and methods of selection of participants.
+Item No Recommendation Title and abstract 1 (a) Indicate the study's design with a commonly used term in the title or the abstract (page 1) (b) Provide in the abstract an informative and balanced summary of what was done and what was found (page 2) Introduction Background/rationale 2 Explain the scientific background and rationale for the investigation being reported (page 3) Objectives 3 State specific objectives, including any prespecified hypotheses (not applicable - case series) Methods Study design 4 Present key elements of study design early in the paper (page 3/4) Setting 5 Describe the setting, locations, and relevant dates, including periods of recruitment, exposure, follow-up, and data collection (page 3/4) Participants 6 (a) Cohort study-Give the eligibility criteria, and the sources and methods of selection of participants.
 Describe methods of follow-up Case-control study-Give the eligibility criteria, and the sources and methods of case ascertainment and control selection.
-Give the rationale for the choice of cases and controls Cross-sectional study-Give the eligibility criteria, and the sources and methods of selection of participants (b) Cohort study-For matched studies, give matching criteria and number of exposed and unexposed Case-control study-For matched studies, give matching criteria and the number of controls per case Variables 7 Clearly define all outcomes, exposures, predictors, potential confounders, and effect modifiers.
-Give diagnostic criteria, if applicable Data sources/ 8 For each variable of interest, give sources of data and details of methods of measurement assessment (measurement).
-Describe comparability of assessment methods if there is more than one group Bias 9 Describe any efforts to address potential sources of bias Study size 10 Explain how the study size was arrived at Quantitative variables 11 Explain how quantitative variables were handled in the analyses.
-If applicable, describe which groupings were chosen and why Statistical methods 12 (a) Describe all statistical methods, including those used to control for confounding (b) Describe any methods used to examine subgroups and interactions (c) Explain how missing data were addressed (d) Cohort study-If applicable, explain how loss to follow-up was addressed Case-control study-If applicable, explain how matching of cases and controls was addressed Cross-sectional study-If applicable, describe analytical methods taking account or - Tr,, sampling strategy sampling strategy (e) Describe any sensitivity analyses
+Give the rationale for the choice of cases and controls Cross-sectional study-Give the eligibility criteria, and the sources and methods of selection of participants (page 3/4) (b) Cohort study-For matched studies, give matching criteria and number of exposed and unexposed Case-control study-For matched studies, give matching criteria and the number of controls per case Variables 7 Clearly define all outcomes, exposures, predictors, potential confounders, and effect modifiers.
+Give diagnostic criteria, if applicable (not applicable - case series) Data sources/ 8 For each variable of interest, give sources of data and details of methods of measurement assessment (measurement).
+Describe comparability of assessment methods if there is more than one group(not applicable - case series) Bias 9 Describe any efforts to address potential sources of bias (not applicable - case series) Study size 10 Explain how the study size was arrived at (page 3/4) Quantitative variables 11 Explain how quantitative variables were handled in the analyses.
+If applicable, describe which groupings were chosen and why (not applicable - case series) Statistical methods 12 (a) Describe all statistical methods, including those used to control for confounding (not applicable - case series) (b) Describe any methods used to examine subgroups and interactions(not applicable - case series) (c) Explain how missing data were addressed (not applicable - case series) (d) Cohort study-If applicable, explain how loss to follow-up was addressed Case-control study-If applicable, explain how matching of cases and controls was addressed Cross-sectional study-If applicable, describe analytical methods taking account of cross-sectional study -11 applicable, describe analytical methods taking acc